yongdd/langevin-fts/README.md

 # Dependencies
 #### 1. C++ Compiler
   Any C++ compiler that supports C++11 standard or higher, but I recommend to use Intel compiler.
+They are free and faster than GCC.
 Install Intel oneAPI Base & HPC Toolkit.
-They are free

 #### 2. FFT Library
   The modified diffusion equations are solved by pseudospectral method, and that requires a fast Fourirer transform (FFT) library.
 You can choose from following FFT libraries.